-Guidelines from the American Academy of Dermatology (The-AAD), updated in 2019, included recommendations for diagnostic, prognostic, and therapeutic does not address molecular testing (Swetter et al., 2019).
+Guidelines from the American Academy of Dermatology (AAD), updated in 2019, included recommendations for diagnostic, prognostic, and therapeutic molecular testing (Swetter et al., 2019).

-- Ancillary diagnostic molecular techniques (e.g., comparative genomic hybridization; fluorescence in their guidelines at any point, and states in situ hybridization, gene expression profiling [GEP]) may be used for equivocal melanocytic neoplasms. - Routine molecular testing, including GEP, for prognostication is discouraged until better use criteria general that baseline laboratory tests are defined.
-The application of molecular information for clinical management (e.g., sentinel lymph node eligibility, follow-up, and/or therapeutic choice) is not recommended outside of a clinical study or trial. - Testing of the primary cutaneous melanoma for oncogenic mutations (e.g., BRAF, NRAS) isgenerally not recommended in the absence asymptomatic patients with newly diagnosed primary melanoma of any thickness, and that such tests have low yield for detection of metastatic disease. and are associated with relatively high false-positive rates (Bichakjian, 2011).
+- Ancillary diagnostic molecular techniques [e.g., comparative genomic hybridization; fluorescence in situ hybridization, gene expression profiling (GEP)] may be used for equivocal melanocytic neoplasms. - Routine molecular testing, including GEP, for prognostication is discouraged until better use criteria are defined.
+The application of molecular information for clinical management (e.g., sentinel lymph node eligibility, follow-up, and/or therapeutic choice) is not recommended outside of a clinical study or trial. - Testing of the primary cutaneous melanoma for oncogenic mutations (e.g., BRAF, NRAS) is not recommended in the absence of metastatic disease.